Blockstream/docs/docs/green/intro.md

 ## Platforms Supported

-Blockstream Green is available for Android, iOS, Windows, Mac OS X, and Linux.
+Blockstream Green is available for Android and iOS.

 ## Testnet Versions